Investigator Information and Checklist

 Submit the completed and signed State Verification Form

-- Submit the form to the SCRO office which will forward the form and a copy of the final SCRO approval letter to the Department of Public Health.
+- Submit the form to the SCRO Office which will forward the form and a copy of the final SCRO approval letter to Connecticut Innovations.